Luki120/AesteaRevived/README.md

 # Aestea Revived

-## Features:
+## Features

 * Color on enabled state.
 * Color on disabled state.

-## DISCLAIMER:
+## Disclaimer

-*  The tweak, with the purpose of being FOSS and lightweight, only colorizes the *connectivity* toggles, it does not colorize the CC modules nor does the tweak contain any themes you may see on the screenshot.
+*  The tweak, with the purpose of being FOSS and lightweight, only colorizes the *connectivity* toggles, it does not colorize the CC modules nor does the tweak contain any themes you may see in the screenshot.

-## Special Thanks:
+## Credits

 * The original creator of this tweak is [schneelittchen](https://github.com/schneelittchen).
 I maintain it with her consent as I started learning tweak development literally from this tweak, please respect it.

-## Contributing:
+## Contributing

 * Contributions are more than welcomed, but should follow this etiquette:
 * Push small commits (e.g if you changed 2 directories, commit one directory, then commit the other directory and only THEN push)
 * Keep commit titles short and then explain them in comments.
 * You **should NOT** push to main branch, preferably push to a new branch and *then* create the PR.

-##  Socials:
+##  Socials

 * [Twitter](https://twitter.com/Lukii120)
 * [Support on Discord](https://discord.gg/2y5uWhhNJu)

-## LICENSE:
+## LICENSE

 [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0)